Metro - Assistance in the stations

 - A visual handicap of at least 90% incapacity degree.

-Complete the subscription form and join a valid certificate delivered by the Federal Public Service Social Security.
+Complete the subscription form (available in French and Dutch) in and join a valid certificate delivered by the Federal Public Service Social Security.

 To obtain the certificate, please send your request to: